“Jeffrey Epstein got away with what he got away with because of who was in his address book.”

-The Mole Agent recently screened as part of the 2020 virtual Double Exposure Film Festival.
+The First Wave was part of the 2021 Double Exposure Film Festival.

 Directed by Amina Waheed, Unrelinquished investigates how a lax justice system allows for perpetrators of domestic violence to carry otherwise illegal weapons.
 In 2018, 22 year Jazmine Willock was found dead in her Tucson, Arizona home.
 She was the victim of a murder-suicide enacted by her abusive boyfriend.
 Jazmine is one of many domestic violence victims that die by armed abusers.
 Waheed’s short documentary examines Jazmine’s case and how others like her are caught in a system that doesn’t fully protect them.
 The film includes conversations with Jazmine’s mother and sister, a spotlight on another similar case and breaks down the flaws in the justice system.
 In a time when Gabby Petito’s murde, and the domestic violence that led to it, has caught national attention, Unrelinquished serves an important role in shedding light on how the system continues to fail these women.